albchia/Image-Slider/README.md

 ## Contributing

-This repository is a project created by myself during my trainings.
+This is the repository of a project created by myself during my trainings.
 Therefore, pull requests will not be accepted.

 > For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).